dennisXZX/web-developer-notes/Redux.md

 1. create each reducer in its own file and then export it
 2. combine all the reducers into a root reducer in an index.js file and then export it
-3. create a store which accepts the root reducer as a parameter
+3. create a store which accepts the root reducer as the first parameter
 4. wrap the root React component with a `<Provider>` component from react-redux
-5. pass the root store to the `<Provider>` component
+5. pass the root store to the `<Provider>` component, so all the child components can access the state

 ```js
 import { createStore } from 'redux'